top of page

 We ask that you ensure your children do not disrupt congregants.

 Inside the shul, there is a variety of siddurim (prayer books) available for you to use.
-If you are uncertain which one to use, please ask.
+If you are uncertain which one to use, please ask!

 After the service

-After the service there is a kiddush (a modest buffet of finger-foods and beverages); and we wait until the Rabbi has pronounced the blessing over food and drink before eating or drinking.
+The practice is to wait until the Rabbi has pronounced the blessing over food and drink before eating or drinking.

 You are welcome to join the rest of the congregation in the kiddush, where we hope to meet you!